I must have pissed off the gods of Halloween.

 The cool kids didn’t even mention me in the photo courtesy.
 They used up Twitter’s character limit to thank @warnerbros for their fabulous outfits and props instead.

 Suddenly, I was eight again and the only kid who had shown up with a DIY lightsaber to a classmate’s Star Wars birthday party.

 The Beginning of My Fan Girl Journey

-Just to be clear, my family was never really poor.
+Just to be clear, my family was never destitute.

 In fact, my parents bought me good books and took me to watch good movies every chance they got.
 They’re the very reason I grew up to be a fan girl.